Return to the Purplemath home page

 (x + 6)(x – 1) = 0

-A very common mistake that students make on this type of problem is to "solve" the equation for "x + 5 = 0" by dividing off the x.
-But you can't divide by zero, so dividing off the x assumes that x is not zero.
-But you can't make any such assumption here, and making that implicit assumption will cause you to lose half of your solution to this problem.
+A very common mistake that students make at this stage is to "solve" the equation for "x + 5 = 0" by dividing through by the x.
+But that's an invalid step.
+Why?
+Because we can't divide by zero.
+How does that come into play here?

 x(x + 5) = 0